 About the Forsyth CVB

 The Forsyth Convention & Visitors Bureau promotes tourism, trade, and conventions in Forsyth and surrounding area.
 Created in 2015, the City of Forsyth CVB is primarily funded by local hotel-motel sales tax.
-The CVB Authority meets the last Tuesday of each month in the Welcome Center, located at 68 North Lee Street.
+The CVB Authority meets the last Tuesday of each month at City Hall located at 28 E. Main Street.

 Tourism has been good for the City of Forsyth and Monroe County.
 Tourism creates jobs, both through direct employment and indirectly in sectors such as retail and transportation.
 When these people spend their wages on goods and services, it leads to what is known as the “multiplier effect,” creating more jobs.

 The tourism industry also provides opportunities for small businesses, which is especially important in rural communities, and generates extra tax revenues, such as hotel taxes, which are used for schools, housing and hospitals.

 The City of Forsyth collected hotel-motel taxes from 13 hotels and one KOA Campground.
-60% of the hotel-motel tax goes to the City and the remaining 40% to the recently (2015) formed Convention & Visitors Bureau.
+60% of the hotel-motel tax goes to the City and the remaining 40% to the recently (2015) formed the Convention & Visitors Bureau.

-According the Georgia Department of Economic Development and US Travel Association, in 2016, (read full report) and in 2017, ( read the full report) the City of Forsyth and Monroe County’s domestic tourism industry:
+According to the Georgia Department of Economic Development and US Travel Association, in 2016, (read the full report) in 2017, ( read the full report) , in 2018, ( read the full report), and in 2019, (read the full report) the City of Forsyth and Monroe County’s domestic tourism industry:

 Supported 768 jobs and $15.54 million in payroll